 Content can feel more personal and engaging than most currently offer.
 It all comes down to empathy and whether you’re creating something specific groups actually care about.
 Did you know that individual customer stakeholders who perceived supplier content to be tailored to their specific needs were 40% more willing to buy from that supplier than stakeholders who didn’t?
 Here’s what you need to do:

-Stand out in the online litter of mass comms and content by personalizing every document you send to a given account or individual, just like you would personalize your proposition at a tradeshow.
-Don’t just personalize something for the sake of it.
+Stand out in the online litter of mass comms and content by personalizing every document you send to a given account or individual.
+This is like how you would personalize your proposition at a trade show.
+However, don’t just personalize something for the sake of it.
 Make sure it ultimately benefits the reader in some way.
 The most effective personalization is typically subtle or even the kind that goes entirely unnoticed by the recipient, but nonetheless creates a better experience for them.

-With the right tools, like Turtl (shameless plug), you can equip teams with the ability to quickly and easily produce versions of key collateral like sales brochures, product guides, newsletters, and proposals that only contain the information relevant to their account, industry, priorities, or markets.
-You can even use automation to personalize collateral featured in your nurture programs, making it even easier to execute at scale.
+With the right tools, like Turtl (shameless plug), you can equip teams with the ability to quickly and easily produce versions of key collateral.
+This could include sales brochures, product guides, newsletters, and proposals.
+All of these would only contain the information relevant to their account, industry, priorities, or markets.
+You can even use automation to personalize collateral featured in your nurture programs.
+This makes it even easier to execute at scale.

-Content will never be able to replace the physical experience of being at an event and interacting with different people and objects, but you can get it as close as possible.
+Content will never be able to replace the physical experience of being at an event and interacting with different people and objects.
+However, you can get it as close as possible.
 Instead of sending over a long-scroll text-heavy PDF, why not change it up?
 Integrate video, imagery, and interactive features like polls and charts to level up your content experience.

 Head on over to our full guide on eventless marketing to learn more about all this plus how chatbots, videos, and e-courses can help too.
 But first…